 Institutional strength of a financial service provider is based on its human resource capacity and corporate culture, both of which are expressed through the policies and processes that deliver services effectively to rural clients.

 The organizational structure and internal systems of a financial institutions determine how it responds to market opportunities and market risks.
-ACCESS supports its partners to ensure that organizational goals, structure and systems are aligned in order to achieve operational goals.
+ACCESS supports its partners to ensure that their organizational goals, structure, and systems are aligned in order to achieve operational goals.

 - Financial performance and measurement analysis

 - Branch operations management